igapyon/igapyonv3/docs/README.md

 mvn jp.igapyon.diary.igapyonv3.plugin:igapyonv3-maven-plugin:inittemplate
 ```

+Notice: Be case that the command will overwrite template files if you may changed them.

 ## Running igapyonv3

-You can generate compiled markdown files and html files, using command line below:
+To generate/update markdown files and html files, use command line like below:

 ```sh
 mvn compile
 ```

-Modify XXX.src.md and run `mvn compile` again, and you will be able to get generated `md` and `html` files and many index files.
+If you modify XXX.src.md and you want to update, run `mvn compile` again, and you will be able to get updated `md` and `html` files and many index files.

 ## License

-[Igapyon Diary System v3](https://github.com/igapyon/igapyonv3) is released under GNU LGPL version 3 and Apache License version 2 (dual license).
+[igapyonv3](https://github.com/igapyon/igapyonv3) is released under GNU LGPL version 3 and Apache License version 2 (dual license).
 You can select either LGPL or ASL or both.